DNS Challenge on Cloudflare

 - Include - All Zones

-Once the token is created we need to create a secret and store that information into your Kubernetes cluster:
+Once the token is created, create a secret and store that information into your Kubernetes cluster:

 apiVersion: v1